woss/fork-flyimg/docs/rate-limiting.md

 ## Rate Limit Strategy

-Currently, only `fixed_window` strategy is implemented.
+The rate limiter uses a fixed window strategy.
 This means:

 - Time windows are fixed (e.g., minute 1:00-1:59, minute 2:00-2:59)
 - Counters reset at the start of each window
-- Simpler and more efficient, especially for Redis and memory storage
+- Simple and efficient, especially for Redis and memory storage

-The `sliding_window` option is reserved for future implementation.

 ## Troubleshooting